 Mass Grave of Circus Train Wreck Victims

 It was mid-afternoon on a straight stretch of track when the Con.
 T. Kennedy Carnival train ran head-on into a passenger train that shouldn't have been there.
 The metal cars of the passenger train withstood the impact, injuring only a few.
-But the wooden cars of the circus train telescoped into the engine, caught fire, and burned to ashes most of the animals and one or two dozen circus people.
+But the wooden cars of the circus train telescoped into the engine, caught fire, and incinerated most of the animals and one or two dozen circus people.